KenanA95/instruction-retrieval/README.md

-# Instruction Retrieval for Small Reasoning Models
+# Instruction Retrieval for Small, On-the-Fly Reasoning Models

-This research project investigates whether adding explicit reasoning instructions at inference time can improve the performance of small language models on reasoning tasks.
+This research project investigates whether adding explicit reasoning instructions at inference time can improve the performance of small language models on reasoning tasks, enabling them to perform complex reasoning without extensive fine-tuning or memorization.

-## Research Questions
+## Project Overview

-- Can explicit reasoning instructions help small models perform better on reasoning tasks?
+Large language models often appear to reason effectively but may rely on memorized patterns rather than true generalization.
+This project explores a lightweight alternative: using small, general-purpose reasoning models that retrieve task-specific instructions at inference time.

+Our approach aims to replace the implicit knowledge embedded in large models' weights with explicit, retrievable instructions that can be updated without retraining the model.

+## Domains and Tasks

+1. **Math MVP**: Proof-of-concept on math problems from the DeepMind AMR dataset
+   - Topics: polynomials, integration, prime factorization
+   - Different instruction variants and combinations with Chain-of-Thought

+2. **MedQA**: Medical domain questions from the USMLE
+   - Tests the model's ability to apply medical knowledge using instruction retrieval
+   - Compares instruction retrieval with RAG using textbook passages

+3. **Legal Case Rulings**: Legal reasoning using the CaseHOLD dataset
+   - Tests complex legal reasoning by retrieving domain-specific instructions
-- How does instruction retrieval compare to few-shot Chain-of-Thought (CoT) examples?
+   - Compares instruction retrieval with case law RAG
-- What combination of approaches yields the best results?

 ## Experimental Setup